-The following table sets forth information about the beneficial ownership of our voting securities as of April 11, 2024 for:
+The following table sets forth information about the beneficial ownership of our voting securities as of April 4, 2025 for:

-- each person known to be the beneficial owner of more than 5% of any class of our voting securities; - each of our directors; - each of our Named Executive Officers; and - all of our current executive officers and directors as a group.
+- · each person known to be the beneficial owner of more than 5% of any class of our voting securities; - · each of our directors; - · each of our Named Executive Officers; and - all of our current executive officers and directors as a group.

-The numbers of shares of Common Stock and Preferred Stock beneficially owned and percentages of beneficial ownership are based on 65,578,724 and 93,890.2 shares of Common Stock and Preferred Stock outstanding as of the Record Date, respectively.
+The numbers of shares of Common Stock and Preferred Stock beneficially owned and percentages of beneficial ownership are based on 77,082,332 and 106,982.7 shares of Common Stock and Preferred Stock outstanding as of the Record Date, respectively.
 Shareholders who own shares of our Common Stock, together with shareholders who own shares of our Preferred Stock as of the close of business on the Record Date, are entitled to vote at the Annual Meeting.
-Holders of shares of Common Stock are entitled to a number of votes equal to the number of shares of Common Stock into which the Preferred Stock is convertible.
-Therefore, holders of shares of Preferred Stock are entitled to an aggregate of 32,570,814 votes on as a converted to Common Stock basis at the Annual Meeting.
+Holders of shares of Common Stock are entitled to one vote per share.
+Holders of shares of Preferred Stock are entitled to a number of votes equal to the number of shares of Common Stock into which the Preferred Stock is convertible.
+Therefore, holders of shares of Preferred Stock are entitled to an aggregate of 37,341,635 votes on as an as converted to Common Stock basis at the Annual Meeting.

 Beneficial ownership of the Common Stock is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options, warrants, RSUs and shares of Preferred Stock that are currently exercisable or convertible, or exercisable or convertible within 60 days of the Record Date.
-Shares of Common Stock issuable pursuant to options, warrants, RSUs or shares of Preferred Stock are deemed to be outstanding for purposes of computing the beneficial ownership percentage of any other person.
+Shares of Common Stock issuable pursuant to options, warrants, RSUs or shares of Preferred Stock are deemed to be outstanding for purposes of computing the beneficial ownership percentage of Common Stock of the person or group holding such securities but are not deemed to be outstanding for purposes of computing the beneficial ownership percentage of any other person.